shabbi268/portfolio-react/README.md

     `docker run -it --rm -v ${PWD}:/app -v /app/node_modules -p 3001:3000 -e CHOKIDAR_USEPOLLING=true <CHOOSE_IMAGE_NAME_ABOVE>`
 - Now the docker image is created and container instance is up and running.
 - Go to the `http://localhost:3001/` and you should see the app running.

+### Docker-Compose way:
+Follow the below steps to use docker-compose to run the application in one step:
+- Run the below command to build and run the application:
+    `docker-compose up -d --build`
+- The above command takes care of building image, creating and running the container.